bootphon/pygamma-agreement/docs/source/issues.rst

 **In pygamma-agreement:**
 The MIP solver used is ``GLPK``, or the faster ``CBC`` if it is installed.

 Although this doesn't weight on the value of gamma, it slightly does on gamma-cat and gamma-k's.
+Thus, there is no way to obtain for sure the same results as the Gamma Software for gamma-cat/k.

 How to obtain the results from the Gamma Software